tldr-pages/tldr/pages/common/ippeveprinter.md

 > See also: `ippeveps`, `ippevepcl`.
 > More information: <https://www.cups.org/doc/man-ippeveprinter.html>.

-- Run the server with a service name of "My Fake Printer":
+- Run the server with a specific service name:

 `ippeveprinter {{"My fake Printer"}}`